ditatechwriter/portfolio/XDITA-maps.md

 ```
 Note that each markdown file is identified using a *href* attribute in a topic reference tag.
 Note also that the format attribute defines the file type as *markdown*.
 Use `format="markdown"` to indicate the file is to be processed as "extended" MDITA - in other words allowing the features that go beyond what is permitted in simple GitHub-flavored Markdown.
 See [MDITA-topics] for a fuller discussion of "extended" MDITA.

 One topic reference has `format="ditamap"`, meaning that I have embedded another map within this map.
-In this case it is for key definitions but yo ucould just as easily add a submap of topic references.
+In this case it is for key definitions but you could just as easily add a submap of topic references.

 I have given each topic reference the above example a key using the *keys* attribute.
 This is optional and I'll explain the use of keys further on.

-Some topic references are have `processing-role="resource-only"`.
+Some topic references have `processing-role="resource-only"`.
 The resource-only processing role tells the DITA-OT to use this file during the build but not to add it to the index.md TOC.